fossas/spectrometer/docs/references/files/fossa-deps.md

 # `fossa-deps`

-The `fossa-deps` file, titled `fossa-deps.{yaml, yml, json}`, and located at the root of the project can be used to provide manual and vendor dependencies.
+Fossa-deps file is a file named `fossa-deps.{yaml, yml, json}` at the root of the project.
+It can be used to provide manual and vendor dependencies.

 ## Fields